Southern Zone Rally – NSW

 President’s Reflection – August/September 2020

 Are you ready to serve …?
 These last couple of months have put challenges before us.
 Have you been connecting with your friends by phone, text messaging or by online devises – emails.
 Have you been able to “head to church” in your pyjamas and been spoilt by church “hopping” to several congregations throughout Australia?
-I have been blessed to have the technology to be able to worship, at sometimes up to four different church services on a Sunday, and during the Easter period I had been watching on YouTube …
+I have been blessed to have the technology to be able to worship, at sometimes up to four different church …